 A gas-powered string trimmer burns fuel to create power, which also creates an enormous amount of heat.
 Through several engine processes during normal operation, the engine heat gets vented away from the block and into the outside air.
 If the trimmer can't vent gases, it will quickly overheat, and that can affect the trimmer's performance and damage the engine.

 It's possible the overheating is caused by a defect in the engine, but most of the time, the problem is a blockage in the air passages or a carburetor that's running too lean.
 These are problems you can fix yourself — no need to bring the trimmer in for servicing unless the problem does turn out to be an engine defect.

-Clean Air Passages
+Clean the Air Passages

-Clean Cooling System
+Clean the Cooling System

 Currently based in Minneapolis, Minn., Eric Blankenburg has been a freelance journalist since 2000.
 His articles have appeared in "Outside Missoula, Outside Bozeman," "Hello Chengdu" and online at GoNomad.com and various other websites.
 He holds a Bachelor of Arts in creative writing from the University of Montana.